intentframe/intentframe/docs/why_trust_ai_hybrid_intentframe.md

 ## Q&A

-**Q: Isn’t this AI guarding AI?**
+**Q: Isn't this AI guarding AI?**
 A: No. It is policy and deterministic enforcement guarding an AI agent, with AI used only where semantic judgment is needed.
 The LLM is not the root of trust.

 **Q: What if the Guardian LLM gets prompt-injected too?**
 A: IntentFrame treats untrusted intent content as data, not instruction.
 It uses prompt hardening, role anchoring, trusted/untrusted boundaries, structured outputs, field limits, and deterministic gates.
 Even if semantic review fails, policy gates still block many dangerous actions.

 **Q: Why use an LLM at all?
 Why not only rules?**
 A: Rules catch structural violations: path traversal, denied actions, spending caps.
-But rules alone miss semantic deception: “record $49.99” while data says `$4,999`, or hiding exfiltrated data in a vendor field.
+But rules alone miss semantic deception: "record $49.99" while data says `$4,999`, or hiding exfiltrated data in a vendor field.
 The AI layer is useful for meaning, mismatch, deception, and hidden behavior.

 **Q: Is the AI layer trusted?**
 A: It is trusted only within a bounded role.
 It can influence decisions, but it cannot override deterministic policy.
 It is more like a fraud analyst inside a bank control system, not a superuser.

 **Q: What does IntentFrame actually prove?**
-A: It proves that actions routed through the boundary can be constrained by policy before they touch the user’s world.
+A: It proves that actions routed through the boundary can be constrained by policy before they touch the user's world.
 It does not prove the agent cannot be tricked.
 It proves tricked agents do not automatically get unchecked execution.

 ## Thesis